Kitchen mavens make healthy food, habits their priority

 To learn more about bariatric surgery and support at Carle, please call (217) 902-2100.
 Carle also offers free online seminars.

 Several departments already moved to Carle Outpatient Services – including Oral and Maxillofacial Surgery (which still provides services at the North Clinic location in Urbana), Plastic Surgery, Optometry, Optical Retail and Ophthalmology.
-The last phase of the move will mean Ear, Nose & Throat, Audiology and Hearing Services patients will receive care at Carle Outpatient Services starting May 20.
+The last phase of the move means Ear, Nose & Throat, Audiology and Hearing Services patients now receive care at Carle Outpatient Services starting May 20.

 Carle is communicating about the moves to patients and their families in a number ways, including letters, appointment cards and reminders by phone.